-You will be assessed through a combination of coursework, presentations, lab reports, lab diaries and examinations.
+You will be assessed through a combination of coursework, projects, presentations, lab reports, lab diaries, portfolios and examinations.

 You will be assigned a personal tutor throughout your degree course, who will help you with any problems or queries, whether these are academic-related or personal issues.
 You should feel free to contact them at any time for help and advice.

 You will also have the opportunity to complete a Personal Development Plan (PDP) at Aberystwyth.
 This is a structured process of self-appraisal, reflection, and planning, which will enable you to chart your personal, academic and professional development throughout your time at university.
 By recording your academic performance, and highlighting the skills you already have and those you will need for future employability, the PDP portfolio will equip you with the necessary tools to plan effectively, develop successful approaches to study, and consider your future career options and aspirations.

 Everyday Physics enhances your understanding of the universe and everything we experience.
 Passionate scientists inform you of their contributions to science at the forefront of physics.
 Your time is split between gaining hands-on laboratory experience using exciting equipment including lasers, oscilloscopes and spectrometers, and lectures that will inspire and interest you.
 Each module challenges your intelligence and allows you to gain knowledge that most people benefit from but do not know exists.
 Students achieve excellence, and stretch their minds.
 It requires time and effort, but the skills and understanding you gain are second to none.
 Sarah Chandler